 Yonder, adv – in that direction.

-Let’s see if I can come up with one sentence that incorporates all of the above.
+Let’s see if I can come up with one paragraph that incorporates all of the above.

 Whatchasaybo?
-You hear that commotion last night over yonder at the Snopeses?
-I swanny it was loud enough to wake my dead dah.
-I reckoned I better go over and tell them I was about to sick the police on their rude asses.
-Judy was right exhausted after her chemo; plus, we need to nip this uncivilized shit in the bud.
-So I pull on my pants, in which I neahaboot shat, because before I got within twenty feet of their yard, one of the revelers started discharging into the air what looked like an AK-47.
+You hear that commotion last night over yonder at the short term rental on Huron?
+It was nearabout two AM, and I swanny it was loud enough to wake my dead dah.
+I reckoned I better go over and tell them I was about to sic the police on ’em.
+Judy was right exhausted after her chemo; plus, we need to nip this shenanigans in the bud.
+So I pull on my pants and headed out the door.
+Before I got within twenty feet of their yard, one of the partiers started discharging what looked like an AK-47 into the air.
 Who knows, maybe they were celebrating an Afghan wedding or something.
 Anyway, catch you later, bo gator.
 I’m headed down to Center Street to file me a complaint.